- Areas of Study

 Child safety orientation for all participants

 SIL takes the safety and well-being of children very seriously.
-All SIL participants are required to attend a one-hour orientation session at the beginning of the summer which focuses on child safety issues in the SIL-UND context and expectations about appropriate behavior with children.
+All SIL participants are required to attend a training session (about 1 hour) at the beginning of the summer which focuses on child safety issues in the SIL-UND context and expectations about appropriate behavior with children.

 SIL summer courses are intensive.
 Outside work, courses, or other major responsibilities are strongly discouraged.
 Students who do not give their full attention to their SIL studies almost always end up facing significant academic consequences.
 Please do not plan to arrive late at the beginning of the summer, to leave early at the end of the summer, or to be gone for more than a couple of weekends.
 (Missed classes may result in grade penalties.)